Catskill909/radio/content/help/scheduling/handling-conflicts.md

 - **Find a New Slot:** Use the Schedule view to find an open gap in the programming.

 ### 3. Midnight Crossings
 Shows that cross midnight (e.g., 11:00 PM to 1:00 AM) can sometimes cause confusion.
-Radio Suite handles these by splitting the slot across two days visually, but treating it as a single logical block.
+StationDock handles these by splitting the slot across two days visually, but treating it as a single logical block.

 **Resolution:**
 - Ensure you are looking at the correct day when checking for availability.
 A show starting late Tuesday night will occupy time on Wednesday morning.